-New paper with preliminary results that helps resolve the debate about which agglomeration index works best.
-This paper “Measuring Agglomeration: Which estimator should we use?” shows that a simple spatial gini coefficient has more desirable size and power properties than the Ellison & Glaeser or Duranton & Overman indices.
+New paper with preliminary results that helps us understand the trade offs is using different measures of agglomeration.
+This paper “Measuring Agglomeration: Which estimator should we use?” shows that a simple spatial gini coefficient is well suited for measuring localization.

 Recent working paper “Agglomeration within an Urban Area” develops a new index to measure colocalization and estimates the determinants of agglomeration within the Denver-Boulder-Greeley CMSA.
 This paper will be presented at the NBER Workshop on Urban Economics in July as well as at the ASSA ARUEUA sessions in Philadelphia.